Despite being an unethical means of livelihood, Underworld Mafia has always excited the people all across the world.

 Also, if you try to keep the unethical profession out of the equation here, there’s so much to learn and get inspired from about passion, focus and determination, of course only in ethical means.

 So, if you are a big Godfather fan, then try these Bollywood films based on Underworld Mafia or Gangsters in particular.

-Top Bollywood Films on Underworld Mafia and Gangsters
+Best Bollywood Movies on Underworld Mafia and Gangsters

 Black Friday (2004)

 Black Friday is one of the best film based on Real life story, directed by Anurag Kashyap.
 Black Friday is all about 1993 Bombay bomb Blast investigation.
 The film shares complete story and planning of Mumbai underworld for 1993 Bomb Blast.
 Anurag Kashyap made this film so real that he didn’t even change any name.
 He used real names of all characters even Dawood Ibrahim, Tiger Memon and all other terrorists.